kaira31/Job_Market_Analysis_Toolkit/README.md

 **3. Job Market Trends Module**
 This module identifies emerging job roles and high-demand skills, analyzing job postings and associated skills.
 It uses functions such as popular_job() and high_paying_job() to highlight opportunities beneficial for job seekers and educational institutions aiming to align curricula with market needs.

+# Future Development
+Our development roadmap includes:

+Integration of advanced analytical techniques and predictive algorithms to enhance forecasting capabilities.
+Improved data visualization features using Python's robust libraries, such as interactive charts, graphs, and dynamic dashboards.
+Stay tuned for more updates and enhanced functionality in future releases.